-This recipe got Freddy's enthusiastic approval.
-He liked that the chicken still tasted like chicken; the other ingredients did not cover the goodness of the chicken.
+This recipe got everyone's enthusiastic approval.
+They liked that the chicken still tasted like chicken; the other ingredients did not cover the goodness of the chicken.
 I love the taste of sage and it grows faster than a weed in my kitchen garden.
-Floozy and Smuggler (Portuguese Water Dogs) love to use it as a pillow, too.
-The brines requires starting a day ahead of time to let the brine cool.
+The brine requires starting a day ahead of time to let the brine cool.
 The next morning put the chicken in the brine and then later remove and roast for dinner.
 Easy Peasy! —dymnyno

-- Cry and truss the chicken.
+Dry and truss the chicken.
+Gently push some sage leaves under the skin of the chicken wherever you can, like the breast and the legs.
 Sprinkle liberally with black pepper.
 Bake in a 375 degree oven for about 40 minutes, depending on the size of the chicken.
 Check that the temperature is 160 degrees in the thickest part of the chicken.

 Remove from the oven and let the chicken rest for 15 minutes before carving.